Floorp-Projects/Floorp/netwerk/docs/http/http3.md

 These streams will be processed in ProcessSlowConsumers which is called by Http3Session::RecvData.

-## HTTP and WebTransport Streams writing data
+## HTTP and WebTransport Streams Writing Data

 The following diagram shows how data are sent from an HTTP stream.
 The diagram for a WebTransport stream will be added later.